julp/php-src/README.md

 It permits us to:
 * in long term, do charset conversion
-* immediately, make charset checks (eg: utf8_encode of an UTF-8 string will throw an error)
+* immediately, make charset checks (eg: utf8_encode of an UTF-8 string will throw a warning)
+* throw a notice when using a non multibyte function (strlen with an UTF-8 string)
+* allow `[]` operator to access to a code point instead of a byte
+* ...

 # Implementation